-Depending on the species you care for at your farmed animal sanctuary, you may have heard about Johne’s disease (pronounced “yo-nees”) and wonder how you can keep your residents safe.
+Depending on the species you care for at your A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuary, you may have heard about Johne’s disease (pronounced “yo-nees”) and wonder how you can keep your residents safe.
 It can be difficult navigating all of the available information and figuring out how it pertains to a sanctuary setting.
 We always recommend working with a trusted veterinarian when creating care protocols for your sanctuary, but have compiled the following information on Johne’s disease to give you a foundation for having that conversation so that you can make informed decisions for your residents.
 While this resource is designed to discuss Johne’s disease in a variety of species, you will find that the majority of the information pertains to While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", simply because most studies have focused on the impact of Johne’s disease on the dairy industry.

 What Is Johne’s Disease?